The Client: A display designer working with high-end cosmetic company,

 Material and Design Details

-The modular makeup tester displays were created with a stepped design with black acrylic, gold mirror inserts, gold screen printed logo, and thick acrylic blocks.
-The displays were diamond-edge finished and hand polished for a high end look to match the brand.
+The modular makeup tester displays were created with a stepped design.
+Materials used were black acrylic, gold mirror inserts, gold screen printed logo, and thick acrylic blocks.
+The displays were diamond-edge finished and hand polished for a high end look to match the brand’s image.

 Each product offering had its own custom holder.
-In addition, laser cut and bent acrylic product holders to locate product.
+In addition, laser cut and bent acrylic product holder plates were used to locate product.
 A separate “Launch Pad” highlights an individual item or line of products.
-This featured product area included an interchangeable graphic holder.
+This featured product area included an interchangeable graphic holder in addition to custom plates.